laughinghan/choreographer/README.md

 Please note that this is an alpha version, so bugs and unimplemented features are all over the place.

+(This only being actively tested Node.js v0.2.0, but there's no reason it wouldn't work on anything else.)

 Usage
 -----

-(Note: Only been tested on Node.js v0.2.0.)

 Dirt simple: